jchetti/Audiobook-library-frontend-React/README.md

 # Description
-Made in collaboration with [Jahid Chetti](https://github.com/jchetti) in my second year @Ghent-University.
+Made in collaboration with [Sheng Tao Tian](https://github.com/GashinRS) in my second year @Ghent-University.

 This is the same application as https://github.com/jchetti/audiobook-library-frontend-vue, but written in React instead of Vue.
 See the previously mentioned repository for more information.